bioinformaticsdotca/10_Simple_Rules/rule_4.md

 ## Metadata Tags and BioSchemas

-These are tags that keep the content from being displayed on your site but are machine readable.
+Metadata tags are tags that keep the content from being displayed on your site but are machine readable.

 In BioSchemas, somethings that you want to include but don't necessarily want displayed are: